 Figure 7.
-Gradient Boosting
+Schematic diagram of the gradient boosting method.

 Random Forest (RF)

-Random forest was proposed to compensate for the disadvantages of bagging, and its overall principle is similar to bagging.
-The process of extracting multiple samples with replacement from the training data and fitting multiple decision tree models through them is identical between the two techniques.
-In random forest, however, only some explanatory variables are randomly selected and used for each sample, which improves the prediction or classification performance compared to bagging.
-Of course, the types of explanatory variables selected for each sample all differ.
-Through this process, the correlation between each sample that can occur when applying bagging is reduced, which can greatly enhance prediction or classification performance (Cutler et al. (2012)).
-For this reason, random forest is likely to perform better in terms of predictive power for dominant algae than bagging.
+Random forest was proposed to address the shortcomings of bagging, and it operates on a similar principle.
+Like bagging, it involves extracting multiple samples with replacements from the training data and fitting multiple decision tree models through them.
+However, in random forest, only a subset of the variables is randomly selected and used for each sample.
+This improves the prediction or classification performance compared to bagging.
+The types of variables selected for each sample differ, reducing the correlation between each sample that can occur with bagging.
+This can greatly enhance prediction or classification performance [28].
+As a result, random forest is likely to have better predictive power for dominant algae than bagging.

 Extreme Gradient Boosting (XGB)